MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ![Dotted line examples](media/step-example-2.PNG "Dotted line examples")

-## Understand how Dynamics 365 Guides is organized

-There are three basic things you can do with [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]:

-- Create a guide (author a guide).

-- Use a guide (operate a guide).

-- Analyze the guide usage (see how people operating the guide did at each step).
+## Check out our documentation and videos

-The following table provides useful links to learn about each of these areas.
+The following table provides useful links to learn about the three basic things you can do with [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]: author a guide, operate a guide, or analyze a guide.

 |Area|Online documentation|Video(s)|
 |----------------------------|--------------------------------------------|-----------------------------------------------|